Old Republic Home Warranty Reviews: Is It Worth It in 2026?

 Where Old Republic Wins

-ORHP's $7,000 appliance cap on the Platinum plan is one of the most generous in the industry.
-Their pricing is competitive, and their long track record in real estate transactions gives them credibility that newer providers can't match.
+ORHP's $7,000 appliance cap on the Elite plan is one of the most generous in the industry, and NerdWallet's 2026 analysis notes there are no specific dollar caps on general electrical or plumbing repairs.
+Their pricing is competitive at the entry level (starting around $45/month), and their 50+ year track record in real estate transactions gives them credibility that newer providers can't match.
 For homes with aging but well-maintained systems, ORHP can deliver serious value.
+Learn more about home warranty payout limits to see how ORHP stacks up against per-item caps at other providers.

 Where It Falls Short